 Catch basin repair and maintenance

 Catch basins are another crucial facet of rain leader and stormwater management.
 Catch basins are underground boxes – or basins – with an open grate on top.
 They have an outlet pipe that drains into a rain leader system.
-Catch basins are designed to collect and filter sediment out of rain water discharge.
-The are usually placed at the bottom of basement stairwells, near driveways, at the entrance of garages, and around patio areas.
+Catch basins are designed to collect and filter sediment out of rainwater discharge.
+They are usually placed at the bottom of basement stairwells, near driveways, at the entrance of garages, and around patio areas.
 They are often overlooked and are seldom maintained.
-When neglected, sediment levels rise to a point that block the outlet.
+When neglected, sediment levels rise to a point that blocks the outlet.
 Water can then no longer drain from the catch basin.
 It is also possible for sediment to drain out of the catch basin and clog the rain leader areas downstream.
-These scenarios aren’t ideal, and can affect the health of your home.
+These scenarios aren’t ideal and can affect the health of your home.
 Rest assured knowing that C.A Taciak & Sons is able to reinstate your catch basins and rain leaders into service.

 Other stormwater management options